Max von Oppenheim: Travel in the East and diplomatic service

 In 1892, Oppenheim travelled to Spain, the Maghreb and on to Cairo where he stayed for seven months, studying Arabic and Islam.
 Unusually, he moved out of a European-style hotel to live in a quarter inhabited by locals.
-In 1893–94, Oppenheim then travelled from Cairo through the Syrian desert, Mesopotamia to Basra.
+In 1893–94, Oppenheim then travelled from Cairo through the Syrian desert and Mesopotamia to Basra.
 He passed through areas not visited by any European explorer before him and developed a keen interest in the Bedouins.
-Returning by way of India and Deutsch Ostafrika to Germany, in 1895 Max von Oppenheim wrote his two volume travelogue Vom Mittelmeer zum Persischen Golf, which made him famous on publication in 1899/1900.
+Returning by way of India and Deutsch Ostafrika to Germany, in 1895 Max von Oppenheim wrote his two-volume travelogue Vom Mittelmeer zum Persischen Golf, which made him famous on publication in 1899/1900.
 T. E. Lawrence, whom Oppenheim later met at Carchemish in 1912, called Oppenheim's work "the best book on the area I know".
 In 1895, Oppenheim visited Constantinople and was received for an audience by Sultan Abdul Hamid II, discussing Panislamism.

 Interested in politics and diplomacy, Oppenheim tried to join the diplomatic corps but he was first rejected by Herbert von Bismarck and then Auswärtiges Amt (Foreign Office) due to the Jewish background of his father.
 Using well-connected friends — including Paul Graf von Hatzfeldt — Oppenheim succeeded in being accepted as an attaché (which did not bestow diplomatic status) at the German General Consulate in Cairo.
 In June 1896, he arrived in Cairo which was to be his home for the next thirteen years.
 Not issued with any specific instructions, he made use of his freedom to engage in freelance activities, sending reports of his impressions to his superiors in Berlin (over the years totaling around 500).
 However, most of his messages were simply filed without comment, only rarely distributed more widely within the diplomatic service.
 Oppenheim was more successful in establishing a network of upper class acquaintances in Cairo, both European and local.